 The Founders Award

 Founders Awards are given annually to three students from the senior class.
-There are three categories for nomination: Service to the University Community, Service to the Greater Society and The Cureton Award for Service to the Global Community.
+There are three categories for nomination: Service to the University Community, The Rev. H. Scott Matheney Award for Service to the Greater Society and The Cureton Award for Service to the Global Community.

 Students are nominated by faculty, administration and staff of the University.
 The criteria for these prestigious awards include high academic achievement with senior status; commitment to faith, as broadly understood within religious and spiritual categories; and Service to the University, Service to the Greater Society, or Service to the Global Community.
 The Founders Awards celebrate Elmhurst’s caring community, which provides students with the supportive experiences they need to excel as inclusive leaders.